Donna Heka: Reception

 Tauevihi won the award for "Best Supporting Actress" in the 2000 TV Guide Television Awards.
 Her run of storylines have been described as "spectacular" and the character herself has been labelled, "iconic".
 The incestuous relationship between Rangi and Donna proved to be one of the soap's most iconic storylines, with the wedding episode being singled out as one of Shortland Streets best bits.
+Years later, storyliner Victor Rodger reflected on the incest plot critically, citing its use of an "unfortunate stereotype": "There were storylines that I struggled with as a Samoan.
+But, how I used to look at it is that it's largely a palagi show that happens to have diverse actors in it, largely ...
+I'm sure that culture has changed to a degree, but once you recognize that, you go, ‘OK, this would never happen in real life, but this is a soap opera."
 In 2012, the character was named as one of the standout characters of the show's first 20 years.